proxmox/proxmox-backup/docs/pxar/description.rst

 invoking ``pxar``.
 In order to avoid this, all globs have to be quoted correctly.

-It is also possible to pass a list of match pattern to fulfill more complex file exclusion/inclusion behavior, although it is recommended to use the ``.pxarexclude`` files instead for such cases.
+It is possible to pass a list of match patterns to fulfill more complex file exclusion/inclusion behavior, although it is recommended to use the ``.pxarexclude`` files instead for such cases.